colinpaicemq/TLSWorkshop/documentation/workshopDocumentation.md

 As a Certificate Authority person, you need to check the information in the request.
 If you are happy with the information reply Y to the prompt.
-You should not have replied Y...  edit the script and fix the problem.

-Rerun the script

 Check the information in the certificate, such as issuer, subject, what it can be used for,